 My primary motivation for creating music is derived from escapism, invention and beauty.
 I am interested in breaking down barriers between the listener and the composer, so as to include the experience itself, allowing the listener to hear a piece of music as evolving.
 In my music and collaborations, I intend to achieve a relationship between the process of composing and the composition itself.

 Writing chamber music is particularly interesting for me.
-I enjoy working closely with performers and most of the pieces featured on ArtIfacts were written for specific performers.
+I enjoy working closely with performers and most of the pieces featured on ArtIfacts and Sky-Born were written for specific performers.
 Collaboration is an integral part of my process.
 Whether through other disciplines are within music, my artistic voice thrives when challenged by another.